 - Subscriptions: If you have more than one music or clothing subscription, streaming or meal service, gym or class membership; you must be underusing at least one of them.

-- Shipping: Shipping to the store not only saves you fees but reduces emissions (less delivery trucks).
-Better yet, shop in store!
+- Shipping: Shipping to the store not only saves you fees but reduces emissions (fewer delivery trucks).
+Better yet, shop in the store!

 - Delivery fees: The convenience of ordering food to your front door comes at a cost of around three dollars per transaction.
 Ordering food once a month, give or take a few transactions, would cost you around $50 a year.

 - Event parking: Take public transit to go to and from sporting events and concerts.
 Event parking rates can be ridiculous!

 - Car washes: Those fancy car washes at the gas station can cost you upwards of $15 a pop.